oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 For each claim that is an object property and that is to be made selectively disclosable, the Issuer MUST create a Disclosure as follows:

  * Create an array of three elements in this order:
    1. A salt value.
 MUST be a string.
-See (#salt-entropy) and (#salt_minlength) for security considerations.
+See (#salt-entropy) for security considerations.
 It is RECOMMENDED to base64url-encode minimum 128 bits of cryptographically secure random data, producing a string.
 The salt value MUST be unique for each claim that is to be selectively disclosed.
 The Issuer MUST NOT reveal the salt value to any party other than the Holder.
    2. The claim name, or key, as it would be used in a regular JWT payload.
 It MUST be a string and MUST NOT be `_sd`, `...`, or a claim name existing in the object as a non-selectively disclosable claim.
    3. The claim value, as it would be used in a regular JWT payload.
 The value MAY be of any type that is allowed in JSON, including numbers, strings, booleans, arrays, and objects.
  * JSON-encode the array, producing an UTF-8 string.